open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 have this bonus, which is incorporated in their stat blocks.
 The bonus is used in the rules on ability checks, saving throws, and attack rolls.

-Your proficiency bonus can’t be added to a single die roll or other number more than once.
+Your proficiency bonus can't be added to a single die roll or other number more than once.
 For example, if two different rules say you can add your proficiency bonus to a Wisdom saving throw, you nevertheless add the bonus only once when you make the save.

 Occasionally, your proficiency bonus might be multiplied or divided (doubled or halved, for example) before you apply it.
-For example, the rogue’s Expertise feature doubles the proficiency bonus for certain ability checks.
+For example, the rogue's Expertise feature doubles the proficiency bonus for certain ability checks.
 If a circumstance suggests that your proficiency bonus applies more than once to the same roll, you still add it only once and multiply or divide it only once.

-By the same token, if a feature or effect allows you to multiply your proficiency bonus when making an ability check that wouldn’t normally benefit from your proficiency bonus, you still don’t add the bonus to the check.
+By the same token, if a feature or effect allows you to multiply your proficiency bonus when making an ability check that wouldn't normally benefit from your proficiency bonus, you still don't add the bonus to the check.
 For that check your proficiency bonus is 0, given the fact that multiplying 0 by any number is still 0.
 For instance, if you lack proficiency in the History skill, you gain no benefit from a feature that lets you double your proficiency bonus when you make Intelligence (History) checks.

-In general, you don’t multiply your proficiency bonus for attack rolls or saving throws.
+In general, you don't multiply your proficiency bonus for attack rolls or saving throws.
 If a feature or effect allows you to do so, these same rules apply.

 Ability Checks
 ~~~~~~~~~~~~~~

-An ability check tests a character’s or monster’s innate talent and
+An ability check tests a character's or monster's innate talent and
 training in an effort to overcome a challenge.
 The GM calls for an
 ability check when a character or monster attempts an action (other than
 an attack) that has a chance of failure.
 When the outcome is uncertain,
 the dice determine the results.

 For every ability check, the GM decides which of the six abilities is
-relevant to the task at hand and the
+relevant to the task at hand and the difficulty of the task, represented by a Difficulty Class.

+The more difficult a task, the higher its DC.
+The Typical Difficulty
+Classes table shows the most common DCs.

 Typical Difficulty Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^